 Nancy Kirui is an electrical and electronics engineer graduate of Moi University.
 She currently works as a Rig maintenance engineer.
 She is a member of IEK and serves as a council member for IEK South Rift.
 Nancy is a wife and a mother of two.

 A: I am a rig maintenance Engineer.
-My day to day activities involves monitoring of rig equipment, repair and servicing per schedule.
+My day-to-day activities involve monitoring rig equipment, repair, and servicing per schedule.
 Ensure availability of equipment to ensure smooth drilling operations.
-I also keep and update spare parts inventory system and avail maintenance plan for my rig.
+I also keep and update the spare parts inventory system and avail maintenance plan for my rig.

 A: Yes, and No. I had two options to pursue Nursing or do engineering.
-My dad convinced me to settle for engineering since I was good in physics, Computer and Math.
-Besides I loved coding back in high school that is why I settled for electronics.
+My dad convinced me to settle for engineering since I was good at physics, computers,s and Math.
+Besides, I loved coding back in high school which is why I settled for electronics.

 A: Yes.
-As a woman and a mother working in a male dominated field requires a lot of time off home and that really affects my concentration at work.
+As a woman and a mother working in a male-dominated field requires a lot of time off home and that really affects my concentration at work.
 Managing family work balance requires a lot of dedication and mental endurance.
 Not everyone is there to understand the challenges.
-Sometimes one has to sacrifice career for motherhood.
-I have learnt to accept that motherhood is a season and once the season ends I will bounce back to my career fulltime
+Sometimes one has to sacrifice a career for motherhood.
+I have learned to accept that motherhood is a season and once the season ends I will bounce back to my career fulltime

 A: Engineering is solving society’s problems using invention to bring a positive impact to our communities.